wescamp/betrayal_of_thaeylan-1.8/betrayal_of_thaeylan/README.txt

 - Improved clearing of variables, but still several from scenario 6 onwards that need to be cleared
 - Blue Mage/Tempest units got a new spell attack icon from Eleazer
 - Now both players gain the ability recruit scouts if they have Dirkmun in scenario 4
+- Lots of tweaks to dialogue, fixes for small errors or adjustments to balancing

 v0.5.1
 Released 10 Mar 2011